Supply Chain Management

 Supplier Risk Assessment

 CKPower has implemented supplier risk assessment to identify potential impact on its business in accordance with the criteria it has defined, which cover three key social related areas, namely governance, social, and the environment and include such topics as business ethics, labor treatment and human rights, occupational health and safety, workplace environment management, and social responsibility.

 To manage risks related to payments from its customers, CKPower offers a credit term of no more than 30 days for its suppliers as it has deemed that credit risk will rise significantly if the payment is made after 30 days as specified in contract terms.
 In 2021, the average actual credit term was 20 days, which was consistent with the Company’s policy.

 Strengthening Supplier Relationships (GRI 204-1)

 CKPower seeks to strengthen its relationships with suppliers through a diverse range of training programs, seminars, and activities through which it can communicate its business approaches, policies, and practices to its suppliers for their acknowledgment, such as Safety Week 2020.

-Safety Training Activities for Suppliers
+Safety Training for Suppliers

 Green Procurement Program

 Placing importance on environmental conservation, companies under CKPower Public Company Limited have instituted a green procurement policy that encourages eco-friendly procurement practices and promotes the use of products made from renewable resources and non-polluting products, such as those certified with the Green Label, in an effort to protect the environment, use resources sustainably, reduce risks to employees and the Company from exposure to hazardous materials, instill green consumerism within the organization and society at large, and reduce costs through sustainable and cost-effective consumption.
-To this end, in the year 2020, the Company procured 500,890.04 baht worth of office supplies certified with environmental labels, or 7.22% of the total purchase of office supplies for the year.